linrongbin16/colorbox.nvim/README.md

 You can also use command `Colorbox` to control the player with below subcommands:

 - `update`: Update all git submodules.
-- `reinstall`: Clean & re-install all git submodules.
 - `info`: Show detailed information and configured status.
   - **Note:** use `scale=0.7` to specify popup window's size in range `(0, 1]`, by default is `scale=0.7`.

 > [!NOTE]
 >
-> You can still use `colorscheme` command to change colorscheme.
+> You can still use `colorscheme` command to change the colorscheme.

 ## 🔧 Configuration